 - Sabah or Sarawak – A tryst with the rainforests of the famous Borneo islands.
 Don’t miss meeting the Orangutans at their homes here.

 - Taman Negara – From waterfalls to wildlife, coupled with treks & other adventure activities, this national park of Malaysia is one refreshing experience

 - Melaka – Yet another UNESCO heritage city with its Peranakan roots.
 There is just plenty to see & experience in this historical and cultural destination

-- Perhentian Islands – A water lover’s paradise with its beautiful beaches and amazing scuba and snorkeling spots.
+- Perhentian Islands – A water lover’s paradise, Perhentian Islands will delight you with its beautiful beaches and amazing scuba and snorkeling spots.

 Adding any more places here ( and there are plenty that I could add) would make this a completely different post.
 Hence, I will just stop here.
 I am sure you have got a flavor of the place now and with your own research, will be able to shortlist your favorites for your own Malaysian trip.
 Based on this, you should be able to get your duration of stay sorted out.
 Most of these places are fairly well connected by road, flights or trains.
 Hence, access to them would not be so much of an issue.

 Malaysia Travel Guide to Booking flights

 There are tons of flights from all the major cities of the world to Kuala Lumpur.
 In addition to the capital city, the other major cities like Penang are also, well connected internationally.
 You will find plenty of airlines when you look up the internet for your flights.
 Depending on your budget, you can pick the full-service ones like Malaysian Airlines or the budget ones like Air Asia.
 One recommended airlines that I have used is Malindo Air.